CelliesProjects/eStreamPlayer32/README.md

 # eStreamPlayer32

-An web-based esp32 playlist app to play webstreams and music from a lamp server.
+An web-based esp32 playlist app to play webstreams and music files from a lamp or llmp server.

+You need write access to the music folder because the esp32 does not speak 'real' filesystems and uses a script on the server to navigate the music folders.

 Based on ESP32-audioI2S, ESPAsyncWebServer and Reconnecting WebSocket.<br>Plays MP3, icy and AAC streams.

+- Play MP3 and AAC files from a server.
+- Play preset radio stations.
+- Add new urls.
+- Save new urls to favorites.

+### The HOME tab:
 ![interface](img/interface.png)

+### The LIBRARY tab:
 ![screenshot](img/screenshot.png)

 ## Setup:

-1. Adjust your credentials in `wifi_setup.h`.
-2. Copy the php script to your music folder on the server.
+1. Copy the php script to your music folder on the server.
+2. Adjust your credentials in `wifi_setup.h`.
 3. Change the following line in `index.htm` so it points to the script you just copied to your server:
 <br>`var libraryURL="http://192.168.0.50/muziek/ESP32.php";`
 4. Use (in a terminal) xxd to convert `index.htm` to a C style header file: